Skip to content

 What hidden costs should I budget for when buying in Samaná?

-Beyond the purchase price, budget for closing costs (1.5–5.5% depending on CONFOTUR status), annual HOA fees ($100–$1,500/month), property insurance ($900–$1,600/year), and property management fees if renting (15–25% of gross income).
-A realistic annual holding cost is 3–4% of property value.
+Beyond the purchase price, budget for closing costs (~1.5% with CONFOTUR or 5% without), annual HOA fees ($100–$1,000/month), property insurance ($1,200/year midpoint), IPI (1% on value above ~$182K, waived 15 yrs with CONFOTUR), maintenance reserve (~1% of value), and property management fees if renting (15–25% of gross income short-term).
 Many buyers are surprised by HOA fees — always verify the exact monthly amount and what it covers before purchasing.

 Can I negotiate on Samaná property prices?